-\To find definitions of asterisked terms, see the Dictionary, starting at section 995-1.
+$^{^{}}$ To find definitions of asterisked terms, see the Dictionary, starting at section 995-1.

-When the acquirer is treated as having acquired a CGT asset Item The affected sections apply as if the acquirer had acquired this CGT asset: At this time: 10 A CGT asset that the acquirer acquired as a received asset for a roll-over under Subdivision 310-D (a) when the transferring entity for the roll-over acquired the corresponding original asset for the roll-over; or (b) if that original asset (or any asset corresponding to it) has been involved in an unbroken series of roll-overs-when the entity that owned the applicable asset before the first roll-over in the series acquired it
+When When the acquirer is treated as having acquired a CGT asset Item The affected sections apply as if the acquirer had acquired this CGT asset: At this time: 10 A CGT asset that the acquirer acquired as a received asset for a roll-over under Subdivision 310-D (a) when the transferring entity for the roll-over acquired the corresponding original asset for the roll-over; or (b) if that original asset (or any asset corresponding to it) has been involved in an unbroken series of roll-overs-when the entity that owned the applicable asset before the first roll-over in the series acquired it 11 A CGT asset that the acquirer acquired as a received asset for a roll-over under Subdivision 311-D When the transferring entity for the roll-over acquired the corresponding original asset for the roll-over

-Under section 128-50, the acquirer is taken to acquire the interest of a deceased individual in a CGT asset the acquirer and the deceased held as joint tenants immediately before the deceased's death (or an equal share of that interest if there are other surviving joint tenants).
+Note: Under section 128-50, the acquirer is taken to acquire the interest of a deceased individual in a CGT asset the acquirer and the deceased held as joint tenants immediately before the deceased's death (or an equal share of that interest if there are other surviving joint tenants).